 - As mentioned, if you're in a boisterous group conversation, accept you'll probably need to do a little friendly fighting for your chance to hold court.
 Don't expect that once one person is done you'll just be able to start talking and that everyone will politely stop and listen.

 - Develop your ability to find the right time to jump into a discussion.
 This varies from group to group.
 With more restrained ones it can be in the pause after one person has finished speaking.
-With chattier ones you may have to be faster and cut off the end of last person's closing sentence.
+With chattier ones you may have to be faster and cut off the end of the last person's closing sentence.
 It's an instinct you've got to develop through firsthand observation and experience.
-Watching real-life conversations is obviously useful, but you can also get a feel for it through talk shows, podcasts, or streams where a group of people are chatting.
+Watching real-life conversations is obviously useful, but you can also get a feel for it through talk shows, podcasts, or streams where a group of hosts are chatting.

 - Say your opening sentence loudly enough to be noticed.